stuartdd/TP-Link_HS100-Controller/README.md

 ```
 A clearer version of that data follows:

-To see this go to the following site http://json-validator.com/ and paste the text in to the empty box.
+To see this go to the following site http://json-validator.com/ and paste the text from your device in to the empty box.
 Then press the *Validate* button.
 The following will be displayed:
 ```
 {
    "syste":{